ZLB: A Blockchain to Tolerate Colluding Majorities: The

 \subsection{\solutionlong (\solution)}

-We present our \solution that consists of running an infinite sequence of five consecutive actions: \ding{192}~the accountable consensus (Def.~\ref{def:accountability}) that tries to decide upon a new set of transactions, \ding{193}~a confirmation that aims at confirming that the agreement was reached, \ding{194}--\ding{195}~a membership change that aims at replacing deceitful replicas responsible for a disagreement by new replicas and \ding{196}~a reconciliation phase that combines all the disagreement decisions, as depicted in Figure~\ref{fig:phases}.
+In order to detect deceitful replicas, we now present, as far as we know, the first accountable state machine replication, called \solution. \solution consists of running an infinite sequence of five actions: \ding{192}~the accountable consensus (Def.~\ref{def:accountability}) that tries to decide upon a new set of transactions, \ding{193}~a confirmation that aims at confirming that the agreement was reached, \ding{194}--\ding{195}~a membership change that aims at replacing deceitful replicas responsible for a disagreement by new replicas and \ding{196}~a reconciliation phase that combines all the decisions of the disagreement, as depicted in Figure~\ref{fig:phases}.